PyAr/PyZombis/_sources/lectures/TWP05/TWP05_11_en.rst

 String Variable
 ===============

-+ Store strings as names and general text.
++ Store strings as names and general text
 + We call strings a sequence of symbols such as letters, numbers, punctuation marks, etc.
-+ To differentiate your commands from a string, we use quotes at the beginning and end.
++ To differentiate its commands from a string, we use quotation marks at the beginning and end

 .. codelens:: cl_l05_11a

     text = "Joaquin and Maria eat bread" print(text)

-+ Note that there is no problem using spaces to separate words.
++ Note that there is no problem using spaces to separate words
-+ A string has an associated length.
++ A string has an associated length
-+ We can obtain the size through the built-in ``len`` function in Python.
++ We can obtain the size through the ``len`` function built into Python

 .. codelens:: cl_l05_11b